 Winter Landscape of Trees Triptych

-I found myself at the side of a road, struck by the scene in front of me: the exquisiteness of the landscape that I was seeing could not be succinctly reduced to a single, so-called perfect image of the scene.
-Much beauty and majesty may be found in a single image of a particular landscape, but at that particular moment, the notion of the ‘perfect’ frame came across as rather banal.
+After a day of shooting red-crowned cranes in Kushiro, Hokkaido, Japan, I found myself at the side of a road, struck by the scene in front of me.
+In the fading light of day, I marvelled at the exquisiteness of the landscape that I was seeing and soon realised that it could not be succinctly reduced to a single, so-called perfect image of the scene.
+Much beauty and majesty may be found in a single image of a particular landscape, but at that moment, the notion of the ‘perfect’ frame came across as rather naïve, even banal.